sa-loup/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 Lastly, click :guilabel:`Create Draft Invoice` to create and view the invoice draft.

-Clicking :guilabel:`Create Draft Invoice` reveals the draft invoice, which includes the down payment as a :guilabel:`Product` in the :guilabel:`Invoice Lines` tab.
+Clicking :guilabel:`Create Draft Invoice` reveals the draft invoice, which includes the down payment under the :guilabel:`Down Payments` section of the :guilabel:`Invoice Lines` tab.

 From there, the invoice can be confirmed and posted by clicking :guilabel:`Confirm`.
 Confirming the invoice changes the status from :guilabel:`Draft` to :guilabel:`Posted`.
 It also reveals a new series of buttons at the top of the page.

 .. image:: down_payment/draft-invoice-sample.png
-   :align: center
    :alt: A sample draft invoice with down payment mentioned in Odoo Sales.

 From those buttons, the payment can be registered by clicking :guilabel:`Register Payment`.

 .. image:: down_payment/register-payment-button.png
-   :align: center
    :alt: Showcase of the Register Payment button on a confirmed customer invoice.

 Doing so reveals a :guilabel:`Register Payment` pop-up form, which is auto-populated with the